OSUPCVLab/SegFormer3D/README.md

 The implementation of SegFormer3D architecture is in `architectures/segformer3d.py`.
 The experimentatl setup and implementaiton details are throuhgly explained in our [paper](https://arxiv.org/abs/2404.10156).

+Step by step guideline for BraTs is provided below.
+Other datasets are coming soon.

 ## :rocket: News
 * **(April 15, 2024):** SegFormer3D code & weights are released for BRaTs.